Litetokens/wallet-cli/README.md

 ```

-How wallet-cli connects to java-tron :
+How wallet-cli connects to java-litetokens :
 --------------------------------------
-Wallet-cli connect to java-tron by grpc protocol.
+Wallet-cli connect to java-litetokens by grpc protocol.
-Java-tron nodes can be deployed locally or remotely.
+Java-litetokens nodes can be deployed locally or remotely.
-We can set the connected java-tron node IP in config.conf of wallet-cli.
+We can set the connected java-litetokens node IP in config.conf of wallet-cli.

 Wallet-cli supported command list: